DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-$\bullet$ \textbf{Latency vs energy preference.} Besides end-to-end latency, energy consumption is another key metric to consider as wearable devices have smaller batter capacities compared to their handheld counterparts.
-Figure~\ref{fig:energy_breakdown} plots the energy consumption under different scenarios for two DL models.
-As shown, offloading deep learning models such as \emph{TextCNN} to the handheld may consume more energy on wearables due to the network transmission overhead.
-For some other models such as \emph{Inception}, though offloading can help save wearable battery, it will also cause non-trivial energy consumption for the handheld (around 2.9 J for Nexus 6 CPU).
-The results indicate that a challenge of making judicious offloading decisions is to balance the tradeoff among three factors: end-to-end latency, energy of wearable, and energy of handheld, based on user-specified preferences or policies.
+Overall, the above results indicate the challenge of \emph{balancing the tradeoff among three factors when making judicious offloading decisions: end-to-end latency, energy consumption of the wearable, and energy consumption of the handheld}.
 In real-world scenarios, a static policy may not always satisfy users' requirements.
-For instance, when user's handheld (wearable) is low on battery, \framework needs to focus on saving the energy for the handheld (wearable).
-Therefore it is beneficial to adjust the offloading decisions dynamically based on external factors such as battery life, network condition, and CPU/GPU workload.
+For instance, when a user's handheld (wearable) is low on battery, \framework needs to focus on saving the energy for the handheld (wearable).
+Therefore it is necessarily beneficial to adjust the offloading decisions dynamically based on external factors such as battery life, network condition, and CPU/GPU workload.

-\textbf{Partial offloading.} The above pilot experiments only consider two scenarios: offloading the whole DL model to the handheld or executing it locally.
-Our further investigation indicates that partial offloading, i.e., dividing the deep learning model into two sub-models and executing them separately on the wearable and the handheld as shown in Figure~\ref{fig:partial_offloading}, can sometimes achieve even better results.
+\textbf{Partial offloading.} The preceding pilot experiments consider only two scenarios: offloading the whole DL model to the handheld or executing it locally.
+Our further investigation indicates that partial offloading, i.e., dividing the DL model into two sub-models and executing them separately on the wearable and the handheld as shown in Figure~\ref{fig:partial_offloading}, can sometimes achieve even better results.

+We confirm the benefit of partial offloading through controlled experiments.
+Figure~\ref{fig:inception_partition} plots the energy consumption with different partition points for the \emph{GoogLeNet} model.
+The X-axis presents the layer that we select as partition point, after which the output data is sent to handheld for further processing.
+The left-most and right-most bars correspond to handheld-only and wearable-only processing, respectively.
+Note that the energy consumption of the handheld in Figure~\ref{fig:inception_partition} (and all energy results thereafter) is calibrated as $E = original\_E / Handheld\_capacity * Wearable\_capacity$. $original\_E$ is the absolute energy consumed by the handheld; $Handheld\_capacity$ and $Wearable\_capacity$ are the battery capacity of the handheld (3220 mAh for Nexus 6) and the wearable (410 mAh for LG Urbane), respectively.
+Since the phone and watch have different battery capacities, the above adjustment essentially calibrates the phone and wearable's energy consumption with respect to their heterogeneous actual battery capacities.